henryprecheur/cbor/episode9/README.md

 the fractional part is all 0’s:

     func (e *Encoder) writeFloat(input float64) error {
-        // First check if we have a special value: 0, NaN, Inf, -Inf switch {
+        switch {
         case input == 0:
             return e.writeFloat16(math.Signbit(input), 0, 0)